Regression During a Pandemic

 Moving Forward

-Even with the best programming and strategies in place, it will take time for your child (and your family) to get back to a place of routine, structure, and normalcy.
+Even with the best programming and strategies in place, it will take time for your child (and your family) to get back to a place of routine and structure.
 Try to build off successes and look toward the future.
 Autism New Jersey is happy to connect with families who are facing these concerns to help you advocate for your child.

 Recommended Reading